shapesmusic/Shapes-Basics-Draft/notes.md

 - Match a song with a shape on your own.
 Start by using a diagram, then use adjacent notes to fill in the shape.
 - I never quite do matching anchors on your own.
 How do I account for that?
+- also for this lesson:
+  - ambiguity, songs that might have different possibilities.
+  - so the playlist becomes a guideline, and you might not agree with it.
+  - also the possibility that on a second listening, following more context, your perception of the original context has changed.

 **Wireframes**